-VIRGINIA

-Requirement(s) for The reporting individual must:

-the protection to apply Remain at the scene of the overdose or at any alternative location to which the individual or the person requiring emergency medical attention has been transported until a law enforcement officer responds to the report of an overdose; and Identify himself or herself to the law enforcement officer who responds to the report of the overdose.
+VIRGINIA Requirement(s) for the protection to apply The reporting individual must: Remain at the scene of the overdose or at any alternative location to which the individual or the person requiring emergency medical attention has been transported until a law enforcement officer responds to the report of an overdose; and Identify himself or herself to the law enforcement officer who responds to the report of the overdose.
 The evidence for the prosecution of an offense must have been obtained as a result of the individual seeking or obtaining emergency medical attention.
 Exception(s) to protection Protections do not apply to any person who seeks or obtains emergency medical attention for himself or herself or another individual, or to a person experiencing an overdose when another individual seeks or obtains emergency medical attention for him or her, during the execution of a search warrant or during the conduct of a lawful search or a lawful arrest.
 Law does not establish protection from arrest or prosecution for any individual or offense not listed in the section.

-Reporting overdose a mitigating factor in No.

-sentencing Offenses subject to mitigation N/A

-Circumstance(s) when N/A

-mitigation applies Other provisions of A law enforcement officer acting in good faith will not be found

-note liable for false arrest if it is later determined that the person arrested was immune from prosecution.

-DIH or DDRD No.

-provision in state law

-Classification of N/A
+Reporting overdose a mitigating factor in sentencing No. Offenses subject to mitigation N/A Circumstance(s) when mitigation applies N/A Other provisions of note A law enforcement officer acting in good faith will not be found liable for false arrest if it is later determined that the person arrested was immune from prosecution.
+DIH or DDRD provision in state law No. Classification of DIH/DDRD offense Circumstance(s) when N/A N/A DIH/DRDD applies Affirmative defense of DIH/DDRD offense N/A

-DIH/DDRD offense

-Circumstance(s) when N/A

-DIH/DRDD applies

-Affirmative defense of DIH/DDRD offense N/A